WICG/trust-token-api/README.md

 #### Mitigation: Dynamic Issuance / Redemption Limits

 To mitigate this attack, we place limits on both issuance and redemption.
 At issuance, we require [user activation](https://html.spec.whatwg.org/multipage/interaction.html#activation) with the issuing site.
-At redemption, we can slow down the rate of redemption by returning cached Signed Redemption Records when an issuer attempts too many refreshes (see also the [token exhaustion](#trust-token-exhaustion) problem).
+At redemption, we can slow down the rate of redemption by returning cached Redemption Records when an issuer attempts too many refreshes (see also the [token exhaustion](#trust-token-exhaustion) problem).
 These mitigations should make the attack take a longer time and require many user visits to recover a full user ID.

 #### Mitigation: Allowed/Blocked Issuer Lists